manjinderrooprai/Sping-Boot/SpringBootDataJpaMysql/HELP.md

    `docker exec -it mysql-server-8.0 bash`
 5. Access Mysql client:
    `mysql -h 127.0.0.1 -P 3306 -u root -p`
+### Application
+1. Clone the Repository:
+   `git@github.com:manjinderrooprai/SpringBoot.git`
+2. Open Directory:
+   `cd ~/SpringBoot`
+3. Open Project in Vscode:
+   `code .`
+4. Build the project:
+   `Gradle clean build -x test`
+5. Run the Application with main class.

+Once the application has started, you can access it by opening a web browser and navigating to http://localhost:8080 (assuming the application runs on port 8080).

 ### Reference Documentation
 For further reference, please consider the following sections: